 Pink Sands Beach on Harbour Island in the Bahamas is a fantasy come true.
 The nearly three-mile stretch of beach that’s consistently rated as one of the top five beaches in the world, is made up of idyllic pink sands with its rose-colored hue derived from those single-celled marine organisms known as foraminifera that mix with the white sand to create a distinct, pink tone.
 This island also boasts one of the world’s best dive sites: Current Cut Dive, as well as excellent surf fishing, deep sea fishing, and day trips to Spanish Wells and Eleuthera.
 In Dunmore Town, sidewalk vendors sell a variety of items that are fun to take home as souvenirs.

-Bonaire Pink Beach is a narrow strip of sand situated on the west coast of the island of Bonaire.
+Pink Beach is a narrow strip of sand situated on the west coast of the island of Bonaire.
 It has a pink hue thanks to the presence of millions of tiny crushed shells.
 This Dutch Caribbean island that’s not far from Venezuela’s north coast is also famous as a premier diving and snorkeling destination.
-In fact, the Caribbean Journal named it as one of the Top 10 Snorkel Destinations for 2013.
+In fact, the Caribbean Journal named it one of the top snorkel destinations.
 Here, you don’t have to choose just one spot, you can practically walk anywhere to the water, jump in and find yourself in a spectacular underwater world with shallow terraces teeming with colorful fish.
 The beach itself is also a great place to enjoy a picnic, sunbathe, or just relax with a good book.
 If it gets too warm, several palms line the upper section of the beach, providing a bit of shade.